Take a look inside 9 images

-Pros: Thorough lesson plans use a variety of approaches to get kids engaged in the material, and the game is a perfect complement.
+Pros: Thorough lesson plans use a variety of approaches to get kids engaged in the material, and the game is a wonderful complement.

 Bottom Line: Detailed social and emotional learning lessons provide teachers with almost everything they'll need to spark positive character development and reflection in their students.

-ELA or social studies teachers will find that Peekapak ties in most easily to their curricula.
-Use the stories, interactive game activities, and lessons to teach kids concepts like self-regulation and empathy.
-As you work through the lessons, you'll help kids build awareness of community and the importance of developing the SEL skills necessary to become responsible, respectful people.
+ELA or social studies teachers might be most likely to find that Peekapak ties in easily with their curricula.
+Use the stories, interactive game activities, and lessons to teach kids concepts like self-regulation, gratitude, and empathy.
+As you work through the lessons, you'll help kids build awareness of community and of the importance of developing the SEL skills necessary to become kind, responsible, respectful people.

-Though you can choose to teach lessons in isolation, they really work best as a full package.
-That means teachers should plan for two or three 10- to 25-minute lessons per week for four weeks (for each of the 10 units).
+Though you can choose to teach lessons in isolation, they really work better as a full package.
+That means teachers should plan to incorporate two or three 10- to 25-minute lessons per week across a longer period of time.
 If there's not enough time to do the full curriculum, teachers should be thoughtful in their choices of which lessons to skip so that they don't lose the advantages of exploring topics from multiple angles.
 Take advantage of the printable resources and really make the characters come alive for kids to get them fully engaged with the storylines and learning concepts.
-Because of the wealth of resources, it may take some work to get families to put in the time required to complete all the home activities; teachers may want to pick a few to send home so as not to overwhelm parents.
+Because of the wealth of resources, it may take some work to get families to put in the time required to complete all of the home activities; teachers may want to pick just a few to send home for skill reinforcement so as not to overwhelm parents.

-Peekapak is a website that offers complete teaching units for 10 social and emotional learning (SEL) topics as well as the MyPeekaville interactive game (in beta).
-Kids explore the different topics as they accompany Leo the hedgehog and a mixture of human and animal characters throughout the school year in Peekaville.
+Peekapak is a website that offers complete teaching units for a variety of social and emotional learning (SEL) topics as well as the MyPeekaville interactive game.
+Kids explore the different topics as they accompany a mixture of human and animal characters throughout the school year in Peekaville.
 Lessons are research-backed and based on a culturally responsive approach.
-Topic units -- such as empathy, perseverance, teamwork, or self-regulation -- consists of an introductory storybook, eight or 12 activities to do in the classroom, and additional activities to send home for kids to do with their parents.
-For the home-school connection feature to work, teachers need to create a student list and provide a parent email address to obtain verifiable consent.
+Topic units -- such as empathy, perseverance, teamwork, and self-regulation -- consist of storybooks, student-facing presentations, video lessons, 12 activities to do in the classroom, and additional activities to send home for kids to do with their parents.
+For the school-to-home connection feature to work, teachers need to create a student list and provide a parent email address to obtain verifiable consent.
 Lessons for older students explore topics like stress management, identity, and decision-making skills and, while not as numerous as the elementary lessons, they are high-quality and age-appropriate.

 Peekapak offers a simple yet thorough approach to providing teachers with easy-to-implement plans for covering complex SEL topics.
-Lessons include a nice mixture of strategies that should get kids exploring concepts such as courage and gratitude from a variety of perspectives.
+Lessons include a nice mixture of strategies that should get kids exploring concepts such as courage and self-awareness from a variety of perspectives.
 There are also plenty of opportunities to learn new vocabulary and reinforce reading, writing, and listening skills at all levels, helping teachers reach kids with different learning needs.
 The focus on storytelling engages students through relatable characters and thoughtful prompts for reflection.
-Classroom resources such as printable character cards and posters help make this curriculum an integrated part of the classroom that can serve as visual reminders throughout the year.
+Classroom resources such as printable character cards and posters help make this curriculum an integrated part of the classroom and can serve as visual reminders throughout the year.

-The home-school connection is a great idea, but some lessons require significant time commitments from parents.
-The materials, characters, and story plots seem a bit more appropriate for the lower elementary years but are relevant enough to appeal to older kids as well.
-MyPeekaville has some kinks, such as repeat situations within the same activity, but it offers a personalized learning approach as kids learn to problem-solve their way through vital SEL concepts.
+The school-to-home connection is a great idea, but some lessons require significant time commitments from parents.
+Many of the materials, characters, and story plots seem a bit more appropriate for the lower elementary years, but there's enough variety in content to appeal to older kids as well.
+The MyPeekaville game offers younger kids a personalized learning approach as they learn to problem-solve their way through vital SEL concepts.
 Overall, teachers will appreciate that Peekapak has done much of the work for those looking to integrate social and emotional learning and character development into their teaching.